MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ### [SQL Server](#tab/sql-server)

 1. Create a SQL Server connection string.
 This string indicates the resource to access and its authentication information.
-For continuous export flows, we recommend [Active Directory Integrated authentication](../../api/connection-strings/sql-authentication-methods.md#aad-integrated-authentication), which is impersonation authentication.
+For continuous export flows, we recommend [Active Directory integrated authentication](../../api/connection-strings/sql-authentication-methods.md#aad-integrated-authentication), which is impersonation authentication.

 1. Run the [.create or .alter external table](../external-sql-tables.md#create-and-alter-sql-server-external-tables) to create the table.
 Use the connection string from the previous step as the *sqlServerConnectionString* argument.